AlessioDP/kpmenu/README.md

 * Pretty fast database decode thanks to Go
 * Interfaced with dmenu or rofi
 * Customize dmenu/rofi with additional command arguments
-* Kpmenu main isntance stay alive for future calls so you don't need to re-insert the password
+* Kpmenu main instance stay alive for future calls so you don't need to re-insert the password
 * The open database can be cached so you don't need to re-insert the password
-* Automatically put selected value into the clipboard (for a custom time) thanks to xsel
+* Automatically put selected value into the clipboard (for a custom time)
+  * xsel and wl-clipboard supported
+  * By default it will use xsel, you can override it via config or `--clipboardTool` option
 * Hidden password typing

 ## Dependencies
 * `dmenu` or `rofi`
-* `xsel`
+* `xsel` or `wl-clipboard`
 * `go` (compile only)

 ## Usage